A Lego Minecraft game called 'Brickcraft' was prototyped and greenlit – here's why it never happened

 "I don't remember all the details," says Kaplan, "but it was in our office.
 And I think, Notch just said we'll end this project now.
 At the end of the day I think Markus just gets fed up with all the various rules that did not sync with his view and our view of how we want to make games.
 It was just a very different ways of looking at things."

 The coda to this story is that, following the project's collapse, Lego briefly considered acquiring Mojang Studios.
-Microsoft's interest and the eventual $$2.5 billion price tag put the company off.
-Amusingly enough, Lego now makes Lego Minecraft sets (which is where the header image comes from).
+Microsoft's interest and the eventual $2.5 billion price tag put the company off.
+Amusingly enough, Lego now makes Lego Minecraft sets (which is where the images in this article come from).

 Ronny Scherer, senior director at Lego Games, Asia Pacific, explains some of why the company decided against an acquisition.
 "Minecraft was still not the success that it became, so it was still emerging.
 And so there was, of course, no guarantee that it would end up becoming the cultural phenomenon that it became.
 I didn't and others didn't do a good enough job of conveying the potential significance and opportunity that would come along with an acquisition like that.
 We're not a company that is, that has a big history of acquisitions, especially not successful ones [...] and this would have been by far the largest transaction that we would get involved in."